susheel2335/ExchangeSoftware/README.md

 Todo

 1 Email verify then able to login--done
-2 recheck before submit for kyc approval
+2 recheck before submit for kyc approval--done
 3 admin able to check before kyc aproval
 4 design for the admin
 5 deposit bitcoin transaction report